Nowshin1077/Nowshin1077/README.md

 ### Hi there, I am Nowshin 👋

-- 🔭 I’m currently working on Capstone Project.
+- 🔭 I’m currently working on Some Academic Projects.
 - 🌱 I’m currently learning ML and DL.
 - 🤔 I’m looking for help with Android Development.
 - 💬 Ask me about any tech related stuff.